samuelludwig/Serenata/README.md

 ## Installation
 ### Runtime
-If you want to use the core directly, i.e. just to be able to fire it up and communicate with it over a socket, such as when you want to integrate it into an editor:
+If you want to use the server directly, i.e. just to be able to fire it up and communicate with it over a socket, such as when you want to integrate it into an editor:

 ```sh
 composer create-project "serenata/serenata" serenata --prefer-dist --no-dev